flurrux/insta-loader/README.md

 ## previous breakage

-August 6th 2023
+August 16th 2023

-Video downloads were broken again due to a slightly broken username-lookup.
-it should be working again with the latest release (1.3.22).
+looks like Instagram removed the social-media posting information from the DOM which broke video downloads again.
+but it looks like the shortcode-webinfo is now always injected into the DOM (this used to be fetched dynamically some while ago).
+i've tested it for a week now and it seems to be reliable. let's see how long this lasts.
+latest release with these changes is 1.3.23

 ## current limitations are: